Welcome

 Let's get the position of the player, and check the distance with every asteroid.

-#![allow(unused)] fn main() { extern crate bevy; use bevy::prelude::*; #[derive(Component)] struct Player; #[derive(Component)] struct Asteroid; fn collision( asteroids: Query<&Transform, With<Asteroid>>, player: Query<&Transform, With<Player>>, ) -> Result { let player_radius = 40.0; let asteroid_radius = 50.0; let player_transform = player.single()?; for asteroid_transform in &asteroids { let distance = asteroid_transform .translation .distance(player_transform.translation); if distance < (asteroid_radius + player_radius) { info!("Collision detected!"); } } Ok(()) } }
+#![allow(unused)] fn main() { extern crate bevy; use bevy::prelude::*; #[derive(Component)] struct Player; #[derive(Component)] struct Asteroid; fn collision( asteroids: Query<&Transform, With<Asteroid>>, player: Query<&Transform, With<Player>>, ) -> Result { let player_radius = 40.0; let asteroid_radius = 50.0; let player_transform = player.single()?; for asteroid_transform in &asteroids { let distance = asteroid_transform .translation .distance(player_transform.translation); if distance < (asteroid_radius + player_radius) { println!("Collision detected!"); } } Ok(()) } }

 Don't forget to add the new collision